Stream gauge: Measurement equipment

 Once the rating curve is established, it can be used in conjunction with stage measurements to determine the volumetric streamflow discharge.
 This record then serves as an assessment of the volume of water that passes by the stream gauge and is useful for many tasks associated with hydrology.

 In those instances where a velocity measurement is additionally used as a surrogate, an index velocity determination is conducted.
 This analysis uses a velocity sensor, often either magnetic or acoustic, to measure the velocity of the flow at a particular location in the stream cross section.
 Once again, discrete measurements of streamflow discharge are made by the technician or hydrologist at a variety of stages.
 For each discrete determination of streamflow discharge, the mean velocity of the cross section is determined by dividing streamflow discharge by the cross-sectional area.
 A rating curve, similar to that used for stage-discharge determinations, is constructed using the mean velocity and the index velocity from the permanently mounted meter.
 An additional rating curve is constructed that relates stage of the stream to cross-sectional area.
 Using these two ratings, the automatically collected stage produces an estimate of the cross-sectional area, and the automatically collected index velocity produces an estimate of the mean velocity of the cross section.
-The streamflow discharge is computed as the estimate of the cross section area and the estimate of the mean velocity of the streamflow.
+The streamflow discharge is computed as the product of the estimate of the cross section area and the estimate of the mean velocity of the streamflow.

 A variety of hydraulic structures / primary device are used to improve the reliability of using water level as a surrogate for flow (improving the accuracy of the rating table), including: